 Tip: Always confirm the time commitment and exact payout before you join.
 Some studies take just 15 minutes, while others may stretch over several weeks.

-7. Review products and earn rewards for your detailed feedback
+7. Review products and services

 Some sites send out products in exchange for your honest review.
 You might get to try snacks, makeup, or gadgets before they hit the market.